books

 -Setting and removing default values

 The most flexible table modification pertains to the default values of columns.
-These values may be both set and removed from a column with relative ease via the ...
+These values may be both set and removed from a column with relative ease via ...

 -Re-naming the table